eshaiju/eshaiju.github.io/source/_posts/2017-05-06-a-graphql-server-implementation-ruby-on-rails.markdown

 GraphqlRubySampleSchema = GraphQL::Schema.define do
   query Types::QueryType
 end
 {%endcodeblock%}
+Since, we created new folders we have to tell Rails to autoload paths.
+Put below code in application.rb to autoload graphql and types folder like so:
+{%codeblock config/application.rb.rb%}
+config.autoload_paths << Rails.root.join('app/graphql')
+config.autoload_paths << Rails.root.join('app/graphql/types')
+{%endcodeblock%}
 This schema is ready to serve GraphQL queries!. play around this query in GraphiQL.